confluentinc/getting-started-guides/java/README.md

 have parameters that determine the performance and durability guarantees of the events that flow through them.

-Create a new topic, purchases, which we will use to produce and consume events.
+Create a new topic, `purchases`, which we will use to produce and consume events.

 <section data-context-key="kafka.broker" data-context-value="cloud">